What should a tradesman pay for a website?

 Domain + hosting~£10/yr + hosting

-Best value, most tradesDone-for-you monthly
+Best value, most tradesDone-for-you build + care

 Ask ten people what a tradesman's website should cost and you'll get ten answers between fifty quid and ten grand.
 That spread is the whole problem.
 A one-man decorating firm and a regional building company get quoted from the same menu, then wonder why the numbers make no sense.
 The honest figure for a working sole trader in 2026 sits a lot lower than the agency quotes suggest, and a fair bit higher than the "build it free yourself" crowd admit once you count your own time.
 What you should pay comes down to three things: whether it's built for you or you build it, whether it has to actually find you work or just exist, and how long you plan to keep it.
 Get those straight and the price stops being a mystery.
 Here's what each route really runs to, and what a sensible 2026 number looks like for a trade your size.